hh24k/dockerfile-templater-action/README.md

 # dockerfile-templater-action
-This is a GitHub Action building around docker-templater
+This is a GitHub Action building around [docker-templater](https://github.com/bossm8/dockerfile-templater/).